VIAME/VIAME/README.md

 For a full installation guide, [see here](https://data.kitware.com/api/v1/item/5b4681808d777f2e6225a29f/download).
 In summary, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
-Next, set the PYTHON_INSTALL_DIR and CUDA_INSTALL_DIR variables at the top of the setup_viame.sh (Linux) or setup_viame.bat (Windows) script in the root install folder to point to the location of your installed Anaconda and CUDA distributions.
+Next, set the PYTHON_INSTALL_DIR at the top of the setup_viame.sh (Linux) or setup_viame.bat (Windows) script in the root install folder to point to the location of your installed Anaconda and CUDA distributions.
 Lastly, run through some of the examples to validate the installation.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>